 - 1/4 teaspoon pepper

-- 1 head cauliflower, cut in small florets
+- 1 head cauliflower, about 2 pounds (900g), trimmed, cored and cut in small florets

-Set oven to 425F.
-Stir together all ingredients in large bowl until cauliflower is uniformly coated with oil.
-Transfer to baking sheet in single layer (use a second sheet if needed).
-Roast 35 – 45 minutes, stirring every 5 minutes for last 15 minutes, until cauliflower is dark brown but not burnt.
+Set oven to 425F/220C.
+Stir together all the ingredients in large bowl until the cauliflower is uniformly coated with oil.
+Transfer to baking sheet in a single layer, use two sheets if needed, arranging the florets cut-side down.
+Roast for 35 – 45 minutes, stirring every 5 minutes for the last 15 minutes, until cauliflower is golden to dark brown but not burned.

 Time to table: 30 minutes